aragonone/voting-connectors/apps/token-wrapper/readme.md

 Token holders of the outside token have the ability to wrap and unwrap their tokens to gain or decrease balance in this wrapped token.

-## 🚨 Not yet audited, use at your own risk
+## 🚨 Security review status: audited

-The `TokenWrapper` contract has not yet been professionally audited.
-It is relatively simple, but use with this asterisk in mind.
+The `TokenWrapper` contract was [last professionally audited in 2020-01](../../AUDIT.md).

+This version was published to aragonPM as `token-wrapper.hatch.aragonpm.eth`.

 ## Caveats